Our work in

 The 18 riders started the 40 mile ride in Belfast and headed to the café some 20 miles away on the shores of Strangford Lough, arriving in good time to take a well-earned break.
 The 4 mile climb out of Strangford Lough was tough but all stuck at it and made it thanks to the encouragement of a few of the experienced cyclists.

 Everyone arrived back in Belfast just in time to enjoy the annual company family fun day and BBQ along with family, friends and work colleagues as well as Norman’s niece Therese who came along with her parents and grandparents.

 A terrific day of fun and fund raising for a very worthy course!

 Business in the Community Northern Ireland launched Give and Gain Day 2015.
 As a company we are delighted to support this initiative aimed at urging employers in Northern Ireland to give their staff time to volunteer by spending a working day helping their community.

 Volunteers for the day were Dave Johnston, Ian Frazer, Richard McLaughlin, Joe Sweeney, Christine McCann and Orla Kee.

 Our team spent the day clearing rubbish from the beautiful Colin Glen Forest Park in West Belfast, leaving it looking 100 times better!

 As we often find at Openwave Mobility, it is truly amazing what you can do with a small but mighty team!
 It was fantastic fun, well worth doing and a day well spent!

 Our Redwood City Office Adopts a Bike Trail – Summer 2014

-Openwave Mobility's Redwood City employees got together on an August afternoon to participate in a special event: "Adopt a Bike Trail".
+Openwave Mobility's Redwood City employees got together to participate in a special event: "Adopt a Bike Trail".